 Photo credit: Matheus Ferrero via Unsplash.

 Students love being away, but they love coming home, too.
 For students studying a long way from home, the trip back is often fraught with worry.

-Travel insurance (especially a product that deals specifically with flight issues, like ExactCare Extra or AirCare® from BHTP) can help protect travel expenses, and the global travel assistance that comes with these plans is essential when a Thanksgiving flight is snowed in or the air-traffic controllers are on strike in Spain.
+Travel insurance (especially a plan that deals specifically with flight issues, like AirCare® from BHTP) can help protect travel expenses, and the global travel assistance that comes with these plans is essential when a Thanksgiving flight is snowed in or the air-traffic controllers are on strike in Spain.